Dead or Alive 5 Ultimate: Arcade

-Dead or Alive 5 Ultimate: Arcade was the first DOA arcade game since Dead or Alive 2 Millenium in January 2000.
+Dead or Alive 5 Ultimate: Arcade was the first official DOA arcade release since Dead or Alive 2 Millennium in January 2000.
 Arcade was released only in Japan December 24, 2013, running on Sega RingEdge 2 hardware and using use Sega's ALL.Net P-ras MULTI Ver.
 2 content digital distribution platform.
 Arcade introduced new characters Marie Rose, Phase-4 and Nyotengu.

 Reception

 The game was received well by most critics, resulting in averaged score of 77/100 at Metacritic for the PlayStation 3 version, along with 75/100 for the Xbox 360 version.
 Famitsu gave it a positive first review and a total of 34/40 (9/9/8/8 out of 10 from the four reviewers).
 Eric L. Patterson of Electronic Gaming Monthly recommended Ultimate for new players, adding that "hopefully, both this full release and Core Fighters will help revive interest in the game's competitive scene."
 Hedi Kemps of Official Xbox Magazine wrote that "despite issues regarding its distribution method, DoA5 Ultimate remains a fun, gorgeous, and accessible fighter, made sweeter by the wealth of new content.
 There's no better time to hop into the ring."

 Ryan King of NowGamer gave the PS3 version a score of 7.5/10, adding that "shallow but fun" Ultimate "has packed in a wealth of content alongside its solid fighting game core for a low price."
 Tom's Guide's Mike Andronico, who awarded both versions of the game four out of five stars, wrote that it is "a satisfying update to the DoA experience, for just $40," but cautioned that "casual fans content with last year's copy of Dead or Alive 5 might not want to buy another game so soon."
-Angelo M. D’Argenio of Cheat Code Central opined that Ultimate is a must-have purchase only for those who are still playing Dead or Alive 5, giving the PS3 version a relatively low score of 3.2/5.
 According to Hardcore Gamers Adam Beck, however, "there’s something here for everyone;" he rated the PS3 version a 4/5, calling it the series' "most complete and robust experience yet."